-If we fail to respond to technological developments, our products may become obsolete or less competitive,
+If we fail to respond to technological developments, our products may become obsolete or less competitive.

 Our future success will depend in part on our ability to modify or enhance our products to meet customer needs, to add functionality and to address technological advancements.
 For example, online publishers and advertisers have recently started to use Asynchronous JavaScript and XML, or AJAX, a development technique that allows Web applications to quickly make incremental updates without having to refresh the entire Web page.
 AJAX may make page views a less useful metric for measuring the usage and effectiveness of online media.
 If our products are not effective at addressing evolving customer needs that result from increased AJAX usage, our business may be harmed.
 Similarly, technological advances in the handheld device industry may lead to changes in our customers' requirements.
 For example, if certain handheld devices become the primary mode of receiving content and conducting transactions on the Internet, and we are unable to adapt our software to collect information from such devices, then we would not be able to report on online activity.
 To remain competitive, we will need to develop new products that address these evolving technologies and standards.
 However, we may be unsuccessful in identifying new product opportunities or in developing or marketing new products in a timely or cost-effective manner.
-In addition, our product innovations may not achieve the market penetration or price levels necessary for profitability.
-If we are unable to develop enhancements to, and new features for, our existing products or if we are unable to develop new products that keep pace with rapid technological developments or changing industry standards, our products may become obsolete, less marketable and less competitive, and our business will be harmed.
+In addition, our product invovations may not achieve the market penetration or price levels necessary for profitability.
+If we are unable to develop new products that keep pace with rapid technological developments or changing industry standards, our products may become obsolete, less marketable and less competitive, and our business will be harmed.